 - 3 Roma tomatoes

-- 1 cucumber, peeled, quartered, seeded, and sliced
+- a 1 cucumber, peeled, quartered, seeded, and sliced

 - 1 red onion